About The COVID-19 Policy Update

 As the nation's second Director of Educational Technology at the U.S. Department of Education, John co-chaired the interagency Advanced Education Technology Initiative, which emphasized the R&D of cutting-edge technologies in education and training.
 While working for Pennsylvania Governor Tom Ridge, John spearheaded several technology and education initiatives, including a statewide broadband mapping project.

 John is a fellow and moderator in the Aspen Global Leadership Network and an alumnus of the American Council on Germany Young Leaders Program.
-In 2022, the Washingtonian named him as one of Washington's Most Influential People in policy.
-He currently serves on the board of directors for Zearn Math and advisory boards for Pope Francis’ Scholas Initiative, the Tech Talent Project, the Covid Collaborative, and the Bush Institute.
-He has also served an advisor to four presidential campaigns.
+In 2022 and 2023, the Washingtonian named him as one of Washington's Most Influential People in policy.
+He currently serves on the board of directors for the Federation of American Scientists, Zearn Math, U.S. Digital Response, and Scholas Ocurrentes.
+He also sits on advisory boards for the Tech Talent Project, and the Covid Collaborative.
+He has served as an advisor on four presidential campaigns.